SnowflakePowered/shiratsu/SPECIFICATION.md

 | `rom_id`   | Refers to the specific dump entry represented by this CUE sheet.
 There MUST be a row in `rom` with the same value.    | REQUIRED |
 | `contents` | The exact, unmodified bytes of the CUE sheet.
 The encoding of this CUE sheet is unspecified.                          | REQUIRED |

 `rom_id` is the primary key, enforcing at most one CUE payload for a dump entry.
-The filename, hashes, size, mimetype, and owning game are stored only in the corresponding `rom` row.
+The filename, hashes, size, and owning game are stored only in the corresponding `rom` row.

 ### The Serial Number table (`serial`)